 Gone Phishing

-Even the most robust email filters on the market can’t block everything – phishing emails can still get through; recurring training is essential so employees can recognize and report potential security threats.
-Provide training regularly – at least quarterly, but preferably monthly – make cybersafety part of your organization’s culture.
+Recurring training is essential so employees can recognize and report potential security threats.
+Provide training regularly – at least quarterly, but preferably monthly – to help ensure cyber safety is part of your organization’s culture.
 This will instill confidence in employees’ choices and habits, and they’ll feel included in protecting the safety of the entire organization.

-The Benefits Managed Security Awareness Training (M-SAT)
+Benefits of Managed Security Awareness Training